comp195/JobHunter/README.md

 Created by Dharak Vasavda (d_vasavda@u.pacific.edu) and Nathan Luu (n_luu1@u.pacific.edu)

 Aggregating multiple job hunting websites into one.
-Taking job hunting websites such as LinkedIn and Indeed.com, and placing it into one universal ssearch engine.
+Taking job hunting websites such as LinkedIn and Indeed.com, and placing it into one universal search engine.

 This project will use: